Invertex/RedGifs-AutoHD/README.md

 # Gfycat-AutoHD
-Automatically changes Gfycat videos to HD mode
+Automatically changes Gfycat videos to HD mode, improves progress bar interaction and strips "upgrade to pro" adverts.

 Should work on sites that embed Gfycat as well, including Reddit.